What is oily fish?

 1. May help protect against heart disease

-Omega-3 fatty acid has been shown in numerous studies to help factors such as high cholesterol and high blood pressure, thereby reducing the risk of heart disease.
+Omega-3 fatty acid has been shown in numerous studies to help factors such as elevated cholesterol and high blood pressure, thereby reducing the risk of heart disease.

-Omega-3 fatty acid, especially DHA, is required for proper brain development and function and offers neuroprotection against conditions, including Alzheimer's.
+Omega-3 fatty acid, especially DHA, is required for brain development and function and can offer neuroprotection against conditions such as Alzheimer's.

 3. May protect joints

-Omega-3 fatty acid is naturally anti-inflammatory and has been shown in several studies to offer protection of joints, and may even help in the prevention of rheumatoid arthritis.
+Omega-3 fatty acid has an anti-inflammatory action and has been shown in several studies to offer protection for joints, and may even help in the prevention of rheumatoid arthritis.

 Omega-3 fatty acid has often been shown to have a positive impact on mental health, including anxiety and depression.

-5. Helps reduce the risk of certain cancers
+5. May help reduce the risk of certain cancers

 How much oily fish should we eat?

-The NHS currently recommends that we include at least two portions of fish in our diet a week, one of which should be an oily fish.
-One portion is about 140g.
+The NHS recommends that we include at least two portions (a portion being 140g cooked weight) of fish in our diet each week, one of which should be an oily variety.

-For most people, eating more than one portion of oily fish a week is fine, but there are certain groups for which this is not recommended, because oily fish do contain low levels of pollutants that can build up in the body.
+For most people, eating more than one portion of oily fish a week is fine, but there are certain groups for which this is not recommended, this is because oily fish contain low levels of pollutants, like mercury, that can build up in the body.

 • Girls